Shahreyar00/React_SocialMedia_Fullstack/README.md

 ### This repository contains code for React fullstack social media application.

-You have to add following file (connect.js):
+You have to add following file (connect.js) in the client src folder:
 ````
 import mysql from "mysql";